-Some people claim that creatine can cause dehydration and cramps, however, research doesn’t support this claim.
+Some people claim that creatine can cause dehydration and cramps, however, research on this matter is very much mixed.

-In fact, studies suggest that it can actually reduce the incidence of cramps and dehydration during high intensity endurance exercise in high temperatures.
-(Source)
+Some studies suggest that it can actually reduce the incidence of cramps and dehydration during high intensity endurance exercise in high temperatures.
+(23)